-Under Queensland’s Nature Conservation Act 1992 koalas are listed as ‘Vulnerable’ (to extinction).
+Under Queensland’s Nature Conservation Act 1992 koalas were listed as ‘Vulnerable’ (to extinction).
 In Victoria and South Australia the koala is simply a protected species and only offered minimal to no protection.
-Nationally, the Commonwealth Government listed the koala in Queensland, NSW and ACT as ‘vulnerable with threat of extinction’ in 2012.
+Nationally, the Commonwealth Government listed the koala in Queensland, NSW and ACT as ‘endangered’ in February 2022.
 Aggressive clearing of all native bush land including eucalypt forests continues.
 The remaining eucalypt’s nutritional value has been tarnished by increased CO2 in the atmosphere leading to the IUCN listing the koala as one of the 10 most vulnerable species in the world to climate change.

 It is thought that from an original population of millions at white settlement, only 50- 80,000 koalas remain in the wild.
 Numbers have dropped by approximately 80% in the past 10 years.